evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

     tunnel sw = cliff

-This will create a new room "cliff" with a "southwest" exit leading there, and a "northeast" path leading back from the cliff to your current location. <!-- is it always bidirectional be default? if so, we might do well to state so explicitly.>
+This will create a new room named "cliff" with a "southwest" exit leading there, and a "northeast" path leading back from the cliff to your current location.

 You can create new exits from where you are standing, using the `open` command: